-- Health professionals at the Quality

-Improvement Organization (we will call

-them "the reviewers" for short) will ask you

-(or your representative) why you believe

-coverage for the Services should continue.

-You don't have to prepare anything in

-writing, but you may do so if you wish

-- The review organization will also look at your medical information, talk with your doctor, and review information that our Plan has given to them

-- By the end of the day the reviewers informed our Plan of your appeal, you will also get a written notice from us that gives our reasons for wanting to end our Plan's coverage for your Services.
+- Health professionals at the Quality Improvement Organization (we will call them "the reviewers" for short) will ask you (or your representative) why you believe coverage for the Services should continue.
+You don't have to prepare anything in writing, but you may do so if you wish - The review organization will also look at your medical information, talk with your doctor, and review information that our Plan has given to them - By the end of the day the reviewers informed us of your appeal, and you will also get a written notice from us that gives our reasons for ending our coverage for your Services.
 This notice explanation is called the Detailed Explanation of Non-Coverage

-Step 3: Within one full day after they have all the information they need, the reviewers will tell you their decision
+Step 3: Within one full day after they have all of the information they need, the reviewers will tell you their decision